Skip to content

 """

-It converts segment labels to box labels, i.e. (cls, xy1, xy2, ...) to (cls, xywh)
+Convert segment labels to box labels, i.e. (cls, xy1, xy2, ...) to (cls, xywh).

 Args:

-segments (list): list of segments, each segment is a list of points, each point is a list of x, y coordinates
+segments (list): List of segments, each segment is a list of points, each point is a list of x, y coordinates.

 Returns:

-(np.ndarray): the xywh coordinates of the bounding boxes.
+(np.ndarray): The xywh coordinates of the bounding boxes.

 """